What is a sprint review?

 Defining ‘done’ on each work item

 A clear definition of ‘done’ helps teams focus on the end goal for each work item.
 When the product owner adds work to the team’s backlog, defining the acceptance criteria is a key part of his or her process.
 What does it mean for a user story to be complete?
-At Atlassian, the Jira team tracks acceptance criteria and testing notes right in line with the rest of the user story inside of Jira.
-That way, the entire team has a clear view of success on every issue.
-What are acceptance criteria and testing notes?

-• Testing notes: short, focused guidance from the quality assistance team that enables the development engineer to write better feature code and automated tests.
+Testing notes: Short, focused guidance from the quality assistance team that enables the development engineer to write better feature code and automated tests.

 Step 2: Celebrate the team

-At Atlassian, one of our core values is to “play, as a team.”
-Sprint reviews are a great time to celebrate the team and everyone’s accomplishments during an iteration.
-We typically host them on Friday afternoons, while everyone in the office winds down before the weekend.
 Sprint reviews are not synonymous with retrospectives, so make sure to host the sprint review after an iteration, but before your retrospective.
 External participants are always welcome to join, but the meeting usually consists of the product owner, the full development team, and the scrum master.
 As a best practice, we recommend spending 30 minutes to an hour for each iteration in the meeting.

 We love sprint reviews because they protect the health and morale of the team.
 Sprint reviews are all about team building.
 The review isn’t adversarial, it’s not an exam—it’s a collaborative event across the team in which people demo their work, field questions, and get feedback.